veracity/veracity-documentation/sections/vap/vap.md

 ## Admin guide

-If you are an administrator of a VAP service, see the [admin tab overview](admin-tab/overview.md) and the available [user roles](user-roles.md).
+If you are an administrator of a VAP service, see [admin overview](admin-tab/overview.md) and the available [user roles](user-roles.md).

-## Tutorials
+## How to read reports

-For a basic VAP tutorial, go the [quick start](vap-saas-tutorial/1-introduction.md).
+To start using VAP, see [how to read reports](reading-reports/overview.md).